 Reactor operation based on SNF will lead to a significantly reduced fuel cycle (see Figure 7), when compared to current nuclear reactor operation scheme and the planned operational schemes for most of the proposed GenIV systems.
-No new, fresh resources are required and thus no mining which itself causes significant toxicity, “Clearly, mining is the only contributor with more than 99% of the potential impact both for the eco and the human toxicity”[21].
+No new, fresh resources are required and thus no mining which itself causes significant toxicity, “Clearly, mining is the only contributor with more than 99% of the potential impact both for the eco and the human toxicity”[30].
 The reduced fuel cycle requirement and complexity lead to a strong reduction of the environmental impact from nuclear energy, since impact arising from the front end of the fuel cycle will diminish, coupled with the amounts discharged at the back end also being reduced.
 In the current fuel cycle tremendous amounts of material are moved.
 For uranium to be inserted into a French 1 GWe LWR, with a U content of 0.1% by weight 120 000 to 150 000 tons material has to move to produce the required 16 to 18 tons of enriched material to operate the reactor for one year.
 In contrast, in the proposed SNF operated reactor less than one ton of SNF is required to operate a 1GWe reactor for one year.

 The arrangement of the molten salt reactor typically has co-location of reactor, salt clean-up (reprocessing), and fuel production without further transport, thus there appears no ‘Plutonium economy’ like the current requirement for a closed fuel cycle which is based on the separation of actinides.
 No risky handover of Pu at the different stages is required.
 No separated fresh fertile material appears since all fuel components are immediately.
+However, we should not forget that the salt clean-up is a system which faces challenges close to the classical reprocessing.
+This process is a challenge itself, which should be re-thought in the same strictly demand driven way as part of a whole nuclear system analysis.
+[31]